jtpaasch/load2demo/README.md

 any conflict in the values `5` and `3`, and it merged the second program into the first one, letting `3` overwrite `5` without any complaint.

-It would appear that BAP thinks the semantics of `RAX := 5` and `RAX := 3` are equivalent, or at least it does not see a conflict here.
-Perhaps what BAP really sees is something like this: `RAX := Some constant`.
+Perhaps BAP thinks the semantics of `RAX := 5` and `RAX := 3` are equivalent, or at least it does not see a conflict?
+Perhaps what BAP really sees is something like this: `RAX := Some constant`?

 In any case, let's try the same thing with `main_2` and `main_3`.
 These two programs return the same value (`RAX` ends up with `3` stashed in it), but